zekefeu/hasslium/README.md

 # hasslium: A TS/JS preprocessor based on C's

-This project is in early development, but feel free to check it out !
+This project is still in development, but is ready to be used in real projects.
+Feel free to check it out !

 The documentation is under construction, but should be informative enough for now.

+## Why ?

+This preprocessor is mostly useful for:
+ - Front-end apps
+ - Commercial apps
+ - Demo products

+It allows you to include or exclude certain regions of your code (development & debug statements, etc), and to define macros to replace constants you would use all over your project.

+It is built around of the C preprocessor's syntax to be easy to understand and to provide a steep learning curve.

 ## Installation